contactlab/contacthub-sdk-nodejs/README.md

 **Warning: this method can suffer from race conditions if there are other clients updating the same workspace.** It makes two API calls in short succession, retrieving the existing customer, than _patching_ it to replace the existing array of manual tags.
+This is an ugly workaround until the API supports atomic updates of the tags.

 ### removeTag